Civil War Skirmish

 Jefferson County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Jefferson County, Mississippi.
+This timeline provides a condensed summary of the historical journey of Jefferson County, Mississippi.

 - 1802 - Jefferson County established as a county in the Mississippi Territory.